Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model

-We can now formulate a functional relation between the posterior probability of the MAP partition and the value of the $\Delta$ function on the family of convex hulls of the sets in the MAP partition. \begin{lem}\vlabel{lem:approxAn} Assume that $P$ has a~bounded support and satisfies~\eqref{eq:gcc}.
-Let $\hat{\cA}_n=\big\{\conv\{\bX_j\colon j\in J\}\colon J\in\hat{\cJ}\big\}$.
+We can now formulate a functional relation between the posterior probability of the MAP partition and the value of the function $\Delta$ on the family of convex hulls of the sets in the MAP partition. \begin{lem} Assume that $P$ has bounded support and satisfies~\eqref{eq:gcc}.
+Let $\hat{\cA}_n$ be the family of the convex hulls of the clusters in the MAP partition, i.e. $\hat{\cA}_n=\big\{\conv\{\bX_j\colon j\in J\}\colon J\in\hat{\cJ}\big\}$.
 Then almost surely

-\end{lem} \begin{proof} From \cref{cor:max} (a) we know $\min\{np_J\colon J\in \hat{\cJ}_n\}\to\infty$.
-By applying Stirling formula to each factor $(np_J)!$ and taking into account that by \cref{cor:max} (b) the number of factors is bounded, we obtain that